dcloudio/hbuilderx-extension-docs/en/Tutorial/extension/eslint-js.md

 Rule Settings:

 - "off" or 0 - turn the rule off
-- "warn" or 1 - turn the rule on as a warning (doesn't affect exit code)
+- "warn" or 1 - turn the rule on as a warning (doesn't affect the program to exit)
-- "error" or 2 - turn the rule on as an error (exit code is 1 when triggered)
+- "error" or 2 - turn the rule on as an error (the program will exit when triggered)

 Example: